2022 alleged plot to kill Coutts RCMP officers: Jerry Morin

-Jerry Mitchell Morin is accused of plotting to kill police officers.
+Jerry Mitchell Morin was accused of plotting to kill police officers.
 He was arrested on February 14, 2022 while driving on Alberta Highway 2 near Coutts.
 He charged with conspiracy to murder, possession of a weapon for dangerous purpose, and mischief.
-Morin allegedly had two guns on him when he was arrested.
+Morin allegedly had two guns in his possession when he was arrested.
 During police interviews, Morin spoke of his perception that they were in World War III and that people were being made into slaves.
 The day prior to his arrest, Morin made a Facebook post describing the protest in Coutts as a war: "Come on down tonight, there's no excuses, this is war".

 Morin will be tried together with the three other co-accused, skipping the preliminary inquiry stage and proceeding directly to the Court of King's Bench of Alberta.
 Morin was aged 40 in July 2022.
 Prior to his arrest he lived in Olds, Alberta.

+On February 6, 2024, Morin was released from jail after all charges in the indictment were withdrawn following his guilty plea to the lesser charge of 'conspiracy to traffic firearms'.
+For which Morin received a 3.25 year sentence, that was satisfied by the two years already served plus time spent in segregation.

 Legal proceedings

 In court, police constable Trevor Checkley stated that, during the protest, Chris Carbert "received a text message...and was told to share a message with non-mainstream media and on social media."
 Checkley also told Lethbridge provincial court that "The message and a related followup text...stated the protest was not just about ending vaccine and public health mandates but altering Canada's political, justice and medical systems, including the elimination of a group of people referred to as the professional political class," and that someone whose name was redacted "also shared the above message...in a group text chat with Carbert, Lysak and Olienick.”

 Court documents released in December 2022 indicated that police believe the four accused were being directed by remote leadership.

-All four accused have been denied bail, and their criminal trial is scheduled for June 2023.
+All four accused were denied bail.
+Lawyers for the accused, in June 2023, requested a relocation of the trial location away from Lethbridge, and an adjournment.

+A new pre-trial hearing date for the accused was set for December 11, 2023, but on the first day, before hearings could be completed, Olienick parted ways with his lawyer, and a new date was set for February 2024.
+As of February new legal counsel for the Chirs Lysak arranged a plea deal where the Crown accepted his plea of not guilty in exchange for a plea of guilty to improper storage of a firearm for which he paid a modest fine.